Law

 • 15 credits (equivalent to 3.75 FCEs) consisting of five courses worth 3 credits each (0.75 FCE total) from any concentration.
 Not all elective courses will necessarily be available every year.
 The program reserves the discretion to decline student requests to complete certain electives based on course enrolment or otherwise.

-Law: Global Professional Law GPLLM Courses
+Law: Global Professional Master of Laws GPLLM Courses

 All courses are offered in modules, each worth 0.75 full-course equivalent (FCE).
 A module will be approximately four months in length.
 Courses will be offered during the evening and on the weekend.
 A large portion of the learning for the modules will take place outside of class through carefully designed reading, assignments, projects, and group study.